 Bamboo Blend Socks

-Bamboo is naturally durable and antimicrobial but performs best with cold-water washing and air drying.
+Bamboo is naturally durable and antimicrobial — a property documented by researchers at the National Institutes of Health — but performs best with cold-water washing and air drying.
 Avoid high heat at all costs—bamboo fibers become brittle when exposed to excessive heat repeatedly.

 Merino Wool Socks

 Merino requires the most careful handling of any premium sock material.
 Wash on gentle with a wool-safe detergent, never use bleach or fabric softener, and always air dry flat.
-Merino benefits from resting at least 24 hours between wears to let moisture fully evaporate and fibers recover their natural loft.
+Merino benefits from resting at least 24 hours between wears to let moisture fully evaporate and fibers recover their natural loft — wool's keratin-based molecular structure acts like a coiled spring, enabling it to bounce back from compression without losing its integrity, according to New Zealand's Science Learning Hub.

 Cotton Blend Socks